m4yc3x/VRCQuestAvatarShaders/README.md

 A collection of optimized, mobile-friendly shaders designed specifically for VRChat Quest avatars.
 These shaders provide high-quality visual effects while maintaining performance on mobile VR platforms, focusing on creating unique material appearances like iridescence, glass, metals, and other special effects.

+## Important Technical Note

+All shaders in this collection are compiled under the `VRChat/Mobile/Particles/Additive` shader path to ensure compatibility with VRChat's Android SDK and Quest platform.
+This specific implementation allows the shaders to pass through VRChat's upload pipeline while maintaining their custom functionality.

 ## Features

 ### Visual Effects